 What are options?

-The price (‘premium’) of these contracts rises or falls based on the prevailing price level of the underlying instrument versus the strike price.
+The price (‘premium’) of these contracts rises or falls based on the prevailing price level of the underlying instrument versus the strike price, the moves in forward rates and time (decay).
 The premium of a call option increases in value the further the current market or spot price moves above the strike price.
 The value of a put option increases the further the underlying price falls below the strike price.

 There are various types of options that have different rules and mechanics.
 Here are the three main options we tend to hear about.
 Most of these are from instituitional, not retail desks;